ministryofjustice/cloud-platform-user-docs/03-monitoring-an-app/002-how-to-create-alarms.md

 - application name
 - slack channel

-The team will provide you with a `value` that'll need to be defined in the next step.
+The team will provide you with a "`custom severity level`" that'll need to be defined in the next step.
 Please copy it to your clipboard.

 ## Create a PrometheusRule
 A `PrometheusRule` is a custom resource that defines your triggered alert.
 This file will contain the alert name, promql expression and time of check.